 Defictionalization: They make real Slappy dummies, and there used to be actual Haunted Masks.

 Franchise Zombie: The success of the original series led publisher Scholastic to bet everything they had on it and tell author R.L.
 Stine to keep going.
 He did, and the quality suffered.
 The books ended up Strictly Formula and became shorter.
 Their popularity dropped as a result.
-It's been rumored that Stine became so fed up with this that many of the later books were ghostwritten.note Realistically at least some proportion of the original books must have been ghostwritten — they came out monthly between 1992 and 2000, and once you include spin-off series such as Give Yourself Goosebumps and Tales to Give You Goosebumps up to three books could be released in the same month, which is an unfeasibly high level of output for a single author
+It's been rumored that Stine became so fed up with this that many of the later books were ghostwritten.note Stine denies this, but realistically at least some proportion of the original books must have been ghostwritten — they came out monthly between 1992 and 2000, and once you include spin-off series such as Give Yourself Goosebumps and Tales to Give You Goosebumps up to three books could be released in the same month, which is an unfeasibly high level of output for a single author

 Full Moon Fever borrows most of its plot from Chicken Chicken — the protagonists, one boy and one girl, tick off an old lady and subsequently find themselves transformed into animals.
 It also resembles a short story, "Pumpkin Juice" (from Still More Tales to Give You Goosebumps), where the protagonists turn into hungry werewolves after ingesting a strange food.
 It also resembles the short story "Marshmellow Surprise" (from More & More & More Tales to Give You Goosebumps), where some kids are cursed by a treat given to a mean neighbor pretending to be nice.
 Troy Steele of Blogger Beware even calls it in his review Chicken Chicken + The Werewolf in the Living Room.